mg126e/Project_Backend/design/concepts/PasswordAuthentication/PasswordAuthentication.md

 **PasswordAuthentication**
    - **Purpose:** Associate usernames and passwords with user identities for authentication, limiting access to known users.
-   - **Principle:** If a user registers with a unique username, password, and email, they can subsequently authenticate with those credentials after verifying their email, and will consistently be treated as the same user.
+   - **Principle:** If a user registers with a unique username, password, and email, they can subsequently authenticate with their credentials, and will consistently be treated as the same user.
        - **State:**
            - A set of `Users`, each with:
                - `username`: String